carleshf/carleshf.github.io/_posts/2019-06-03-code-4-care-hackathon.md

 ## Implementation

-We split the tasks: Benjamin was in charge of the push notification system, In-hee of the database architecture and data generation, Francisco of the design of the web application, and I was in charge of the architecture and server side code.
+We split the tasks: Benjamin dealt with the android application, In-Hee designed and filled the data-base as well as the script to work with FDA's API, Francisco was in charge of the design of the web application, and I worked on the server-side with python and flask.

 We used the free account of [heroku](https://www.heroku.com/) to create an app with python 3.7 as back-end language running [gunicorn](https://gunicorn.org/) and [flask](http://flask.pocoo.org/), as well as a [MySQL](https://www.mysql.com/) add-on.